jojokarlin/Git_DRI_Jan_2017/concept.md

 Github _connects_ Git repositories remotely and is the power behind *collaboration*.

+### Sign up for a GitHub account

+Registered for a GitHub account by going to [http://github.com/](http://github.com/).

+Open up Sublime and record your username, email, and password.
+Save the file using an easy to remember name for now, like "github setup" - you will need this information twice more!

 ## What is Markdown?

 Markdown is a way to _mark up_ text in a quick and lightweight manner to format the text, rendering more attractive files.